 Final Thoughts

-If you want maximum versatility and progression, an adjustable bench is worth the investment.
+If you want maximum versatility and progression, an adjustable bench is what you need.

 If you’re focused on raw strength and have a barbell setup, a flat bench is perfect.